 History of the ancient city of Polonnaruwa

 Polonnaruwa thrived as the capital of the Chola dynasty from the 11th century up until 1310.
 After the destruction of Anuradhapura, the royal capital grew to be a prosperous commercial and religious center.
 For 3 centuries, the ancient city served as the power seat for both the Chola and Sinhalese kingdoms.
-Polonnaruwa’s greatest advantage as new capital was its strategic position in the heart of Sri Lanka.
+Polonnaruwa’s greatest advantage as a new capital was its strategic position in the heart of Sri Lanka.
 The kingdom benefited from its protection against the rebellious Ruhunu Sinhalese kingdom.

 Eventually, the south-Indian Cholas were driven off the island by Sinhalese king Vijayabahu in 1070.
 Under his Sinhalese rule, Polonnaruwa reached its absolute glory as the capital of Ceylon.
 His successor, King Parakramabahu added to the richness of the kingdom by investing in irrigation systems.
-Massive water tanks were created to tackle the central plains’ water crisis.
+Massive water tanks were created to tackle the Central Plains’ water crisis.
 Prosperity was created everywhere, resulting in the construction of many glorious palaces and temples.
 It is the archeological treasures of this glorious era that we can see today in the ancient city of Polonnaruwa.

-Essential travel information & tips
+Essential travel information & tips for visiting Polonnaruwa

-Your adventure takes off at the Archaeological museum where you will have to buy your ticket for the ancient city.
-See the location here.
-Tickets are priced at 5900 LKR (~€24) for foreigners and you will receive a map.
+Your adventure takes off at the Archaeological Museum where you will have to buy your ticket for the ancient city.
+Tickets are priced at $25 for foreigners (~7.500 LKR) and you will receive a map.
 The museum is the only place where you can get a valid entrance ticket.
 So don’t get scammed into buying elsewhere.

 Before heading out of the museum, we strongly encourage you to explore the well-preserved artifacts and historical treasures inside.
 Miniature reconstructions of the ruins show you what the city used to look like.
 The museum gives you a nice introduction to the sites and a chance to read up on its history.
 All in all the visit won’t take more than 30 minutes.